samtron1412/docs/tech/it/soft-dev/soft-dev.md

 # Software development life cycle/process/methodology/model

+- In recent years, industry adopted a holistic view of a software development team where development teams communicate more with stakeholders / users including operation teams.
+- A modern software engineer is an IT generalist who should have a wide-ranging knowledge of both development and operations, including coding, infrastructure management, system administration, and DevOps toolchains.
+    + DevOps engineers should also possess interpersonal skills since they work across company silos to create a more collaborative environment.

+## Agile

 - Agile software development
     + https://en.wikipedia.org/wiki/Agile_software_development
 - Agile software development values
     + Individuals and interactions over processes and tools
     + Working software over comprehensive documentation